Yorkshire County Cricket Club: Earliest cricket in Yorkshire

-The earliest certain reference to cricket in Yorkshire dates from 1751 when local matches were held in Sheffield and a game took place on or soon after Monday, 5 August at Stanwick, near Richmond, between the Duke of Cleveland's XI and Earl of Northumberland's XI; the same teams earlier played a game at Durham.
+The earliest certain reference to cricket in Yorkshire dates from 1751 when local matches were held in Sheffield and a game took place on or soon after Monday, 5 August, at Stanwick, near Richmond, between the Duke of Cleveland's XI and Earl of Northumberland's XI; the same teams earlier played a game at Durham.

-Sheffield Cricket Club was probably formed about this time and there are references to Sheffield matches in Derbyshire in 1757 and home and away matches against Leeds in 1765.
+Sheffield Cricket Club was probably formed about this time and there are references to Sheffield matches in Derbyshire in 1757 and home-and-away matches against Leeds in 1765.
 A club was formed in Leeds in 1760 and in York in 1784.
 Bedale in North Yorkshire was a noted centre in the early 19th century.
 But cricket in most rural areas was slow to develop.
 Yorkshire cricket became centred around Sheffield, where it was more organised than in the rest of the county.

 From 1771, Sheffield played semi-regular matches against Nottingham Cricket Club.
-Nottingham was generally the better side and Sheffield sometimes played with more players to give them a greater chance of victory.
+Nottingham was generally the better team and Sheffield sometimes played with more players to give them a greater chance of victory.
 Nevertheless, the Sheffield player Tom Marsden was regarded as one of the leading players in the country in the 1820s.

 Cricket increased in popularity after one of the 1827 roundarm trial matches was played at the purpose-built Darnall New Ground in Sheffield to evaluate the new style of roundarm bowling.
 After this match, many new cricket clubs were formed in the county.

 In 1833, "Yorkshire" was first used as the name of the team, although it contained eleven Sheffield players, for a game against Norfolk at the Hyde Park Ground in Sheffield.
 The name may have arisen from a need to match the status of Norfolk as a county rather than a city.
 There were some differences in the organisation of the Yorkshire team vis-à-vis those called Sheffield as it included three amateurs while Sheffield teams were entirely professional.
 Yorkshire, as such, played intermittently over the next thirty years but was not organised in any formal way.
 Among their opponents were Sussex in 1835; Manchester in 1844 and 1845; and Kent in 1849.
 Also in 1849, Yorkshire played against a "Lancashire" team for the first time, though it was really a Sheffield v Manchester match.
 By 1855, Sheffield and Yorkshire were playing at Bramall Lane.